 Chinch Bugs in St. Augustine Lawns

-Chinch Bugs – Wherever St. Augustine grass grows in Texas, it is susceptible to Chinch Bugs.
-They are a major concern for homeowners in Southlake, Euless and beyond.
+Chinch Bugs – Wherever St. Augustine grass grows in Texas; it is susceptible to Chinch Bugs.
+They are a significant concern for homeowners in Southlake, Euless and beyond.
 If you have St. Augustine grass and suspect that you have pests, then give us a call.
-We can quickly and accurately diagnose the problem, and then we can get your lawn back to healthy.
+We can quickly and accurately diagnose the problem, and then we can get your lawn back to health.

 Chinch Bugs Cause Lots of Damage

-Billions of dollars’ worth of damage occurs to St. Augustine grass every year thanks to the Blissus insularis Barber, commonly called the chinch bug.
+Billions of dollars’ worth of damage occur to St. Augustine grass every year thanks to the Blissus insularis Barber, commonly called the chinch bug.
 Sometimes the damage caused by these pests is misdiagnosed as brown patch or drought.
-This only causes a delay to treating the real problem, so early identification and treatment are key if you want to bring this pesky issue under control with minimal damage.
+This only creates a delay in treating the real problem, so early identification and treatment are crucial if you want to bring this annoying issue under control with minimal damage.

 Chinch Bugs Are Small

 Chinch bugs are small.
 When full grown, they are about three-sixteenths of an inch in length.
 Their bodies are black, and their white wings feature a triangular-shaped black mark at the edge.
 Perhaps their most disturbing feature is their mouth, which is specially shaped for sucking.
 They attach themselves to the base of glass blades and feed voraciously.
 As is the case with many pests, chinch bugs are dormant in the winter but become active as temperatures warm up.